Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: Abstract

 \section{Abstract}

-Building on ideas from probabilistic programming, we introduce the concept of an \emph{expectation programming framework} (EPF) that automates the calculation of expectations.
-Analogous to a probabilistic program, an expectation program is comprised of a mix of probabilistic constructs and deterministic calculations that define a conditional distribution over its variables.
-However, the focus of the inference engine in an EPF is to directly estimate the resulting expectation of the program return values, rather than approximate the conditional distribution itself.
-This distinction allows us to achieve substantial performance improvements over the standard probabilistic programming pipeline by tailoring the inference to the precise expectation we care about.
-We realize a particular instantiation of our EPF concept by extending the probabilistic programming language \emph{Turing} to allow so-called \emph{target-aware} inference to be run automatically, and show that this leads to significant empirical gains compared to conventional posterior-based inference.
+We show that the standard computational pipeline of probabilistic programming systems (PPSs) can be inefficient for estimating expectations and introduce the concept of \emph{expectation programming} to address this.
+In expectation programming, the aim of the backend inference engine is to directly estimate expected return values of programs, as opposed to approximating their conditional distributions.
+This distinction, while subtle, allows us to achieve substantial performance improvements over the standard PPS computational pipeline by tailoring computation to the expectation we care about.
+We realize a particular instance of our expectation programming concept, Expectation Programming in Turing (EPT), by extending the PPS \emph{Turing} to allow so-called \emph{target-aware} inference to be run automatically.
+We then verify the statistical soundness of EPT theoretically, and show that it provides substantial empirical gains in practice.

-\section{Introduction}
+\section{INTRODUCTION}

-Calculating expectations is at the center of many scientific workflows.
-For example, the decision theoretic foundations of most statistical paradigms, e.g.~Bayesian modeling, are rooted in calculating the expectation of a loss function~\citep{robert2004Monte}.
-Moreover, these expectations are often taken with respect to distributions that require inference to draw samples from or evaluate the density of.
+Estimating \emph{expectations} is at the center of many scientific workflows.
+For example, the decision theoretic foundations of most statistical paradigms, e.g.~Bayesian decision theory, are rooted in calculating the expectation of a loss function~\citep{robert2004Monte}.

+Carrying out this estimation often requires \emph{approximate inference} to be performed: we may not be able to directly draw samples of the random variable we wish to calculate the expectation of, or a simple Monte Carlo estimate might produce problematically high variance.

-One such context is probabilistic programming~\citep{gordon2014Probabilistic,vandemeent2018Introduction}.
-Here our program is typically specified (often indirectly) through an unnormalized density $\gamma(x)$.
-The role of system's inference engine is now to approximate the distribution specified by the normalized density $\pi(x) = \gamma(x)/Z$, where $Z$ is an unknown normalizing constant.
-Here the standard pipeline to calculate some expectation $\mathbb{E}_{\pi(x)}[f(x)]$ is to construct such an approximation $\hat{\pi}(x)$ independently of $f(x)$, before using this approximation to, in turn, estimate the expectation.
+Probabilistic programming systems (PPSs) provide a powerful basis for encoding such inference problems and then assisting with, or even fully automating, the approximation of their solution~\citep{gordon2014Probabilistic,vandemeent2018Introduction}.
+In a PPS, programs are typically specified (often indirectly) through an unnormalized density $\gamma(x)$.
+Assuming analytic solutions are not available, the role of the system's inference engine is now to construct an approximation, $\hat{\pi}(x)$, for the distribution specified by the normalized density $\pi(x) = \gamma(x)/Z$, where $Z$ is an unknown normalizing constant and $\pi(x)$ typically represents a conditional distribution, such as the posterior in a Bayesian modeling setting.
+This approximation can then be used in turn for downstream tasks, such as approximating one or more expectations.